Azure/opendigitaltwins-building/Ontology/Capability/README.md

 It's important to understand the difference between a `capability` and other entities such as an `asset`.
 A `capability` is a virtual concept while an `asset` is a physical object.
 For example, a physical asset of a `sensor equipment` may have one or more capabilities such as `occupancy sensor`, `temperature sensor`, and `illuminance sensor`.

-This guide will provide an understanding of how to become familiar with the capabiltiy data model, define capabilty twins and recommendations for how to best use the ontology.
+This guide will provide an understanding of how to become familiar with the capability data model, define capability twins and recommendations for how to best use the ontology.

-## Capabiltiy Models
+## Capability Models
 The `Capability` model class has been sub-classified in several ways that enable the implementer to give semantics to the type of data that the capability is referencing.
 The concept of using classification and model inheritance provides a few benefits over an alternative approach such as tagging:
 * Model classification promotes structure and consistancy compared to ad-hoc tags
 * Model classification promotes understanding over flexibility.
 A tag by itself only has context in terms of how it gets used with other tags.